Blog Layout

 • Improve Fulfillment Processes: Streamline your fulfillment processes to ensure that your packaging is as efficient as possible.
 Reducing wasted space can lower shipping costs over time.

 By taking these steps now, your business can avoid being blindsided by the 2025 FedEx rate increase and continue to operate efficiently and profitably in the years to come.
+Read more on UPS rate increases 5.9 % during peak holiday seasons Here.

 Mindful Logistics can help you navigate all these challenges for your business that will take place in less than 4 months.